Helen Adams: Personal life

 Adams has revealed that she has dyslexia.
 She has since lent her support to a government literacy campaign.

 Before entering the Big Brother house, Adams was romantically involved with a Welsh sales engineer, Gavin Cox; however, he publicly dumped her after watching her antics with her fellow housemate, Paul Clarke.
 Adams and Clarke began a relationship shortly after the Big Brother final in July 2001.
 The couple lived together in Barnet, north London, and their relationship was periodically featured in celebrity based magazines, particularly Heat, which interviewed the couple every few years to see how their relationship had developed.

 During her time as a panelist on Loose Women, Adams indicated that she was approached about the possibility of filming a fly-on-the-wall documentary series about her life together with Clarke.
 The couple turned down the offer, opting to stay out of the limelight and concentrate on a normal life together.

-However, in June 2006, Adams and Clarke confirmed they have split up after a five-year relationship.
+However, in June 2006, Adams and Clarke confirmed they had split up after a five-year relationship.
 The couple told Heat magazine that they realised they got on better as friends and also blamed the pressure of fame for the break-up.
 Clarke claimed the last few months had been "hell" and Adams commented that they would stay close friends.

 Following her split from Clarke, Adams moved to Portishead where she works as a stylist for Saks.